Create a Great Space Where Multiple Cooks Can Work Together – And Have Fun!

 U-Shape – One of the more popular kitchen designs, this layout is installed along three walls of the kitchen – with those walls lined with cabinets, drawers, and appliances.
 The U-shape allows multiple cooks to move freely around the traditional work triangle of fridge, sink, and stove/oven.
 And with all the countertop space available along the three walls, various cooks can go about their work in designated zones to perform their tasks.

 Rhapsody in white: Just picture two chefs creating their masterpieces in this dazzling U-shape kitchen with white cabinets and drawers.
-There are enough countertops along the walls for prep work, plus a center island that doubles as a prep zone and a dining area (House Plan 106-1274).
+There are enough countertops along the walls for prep work, plus a center island that doubles as a prep zone and a dining area (Plan 106-1274).

-Because the U-shape layout provides more floor space, some homeowners may choose to put in a center island, which can function solely as additional work space or one that serves as both a prep and dining area.
+Because the U-shape layout provides more floor space, some homeowners may choose to put in a center island, which can function solely as an additional workspace or one that serves as both a prep and dining area.
 In some instances, a center island can be replaced by a peninsula.
 Install a countertop overhang, and you get an eat-in bar.

 In this configuration, one side of the wall is normally devoted to the appliances – fridge, oven/stove – and the other side to the sink for cleanup.
 One variation is the addition of an island that can be outfitted with its own cooktop and/or sink.
 The island may serve as an extra prep and storage area as well as a place to eat.

 Clean and classic: An L-shape layout works for all kitchen styles and sizes.
-In this design, the fridge, range, and microwave are on one side of a wall, with the sink and dishwasher on the other side (courtesy of Coastal Beach Home Decor).
+In this design, the fridge and ovens are on one side of a wall, with the sink and dishwasher on the other wall.
+The kitchen also features an island with a cooktop, rendering the layout more versatile with an additional prep/cooking station.
+The island also serves as an eating area (Plan #202-1006).

 2. You Can Never Have Enough Counter Space